directdemocracy-vote/doc/README.md

 This will increase the pressure on governments to respect the democratic choices expressed by their people.
 Ultimately this bottom-up initiative will enforce direct democracy everywhere in the world.

-directdemocracy.world is a decentralized system running on the internet and providing a voting system relying on six components:
+votapopuli is a decentralized system running on the internet and providing a voting system relying on six components:

 1. citizen cards.
 2. endorsements.